-- Unfortunately, what is considered appropriate to children and what not, is very much a cultural issue and varies over time.
+- Unfortunately, what is considered appropriate for children and what not is very much a cultural issue and varies over time.
 Sad examples of this include child brides, child soldiers, child laborers etc.

 - Comedian Brendon Burns tells a story about catching his 5 year old son masturbating with a soaped up shark toy, his advice was:

 Burns: DON'T DO THAT!